Call the Volunteer Center of United Way at 524-1307 or email email@example.com.

 CONTACT: Rhonda Dahlgren, (209) 526-1476, ext.
 183, firstname.lastname@example.org

 DMC FOUNDATION - R.S.V.P.NEEDED: Volunteers 55 and older are needed to provide visitation and/or transportation to registered home bound seniors and disabled persons 55 years and older.
 Transportation requirements may include doctor visits, church, and grocery shopping.
 Drivers will provide door-to-door service, and remain with the client during appointments if needed.
 Volunteers must be 55 years or older, have proof of current driver's license, registration and insurance on personal vehicle and pass a background check.
 Visitation volunteers must be willing to visit in the home of a senior citizen or disabled person at least one to two hours per visit, twice a month.
+Responsibilities may include companionship, watching TV, telephone reassurance, mail sorting, or doing errands for the client.
 Training will be provided.
 Mileage reimbursement is available.

 CONTACT: Christina Ulloa, (209) 527-3412, email@example.com

 AMERICAN CANCER SOCIETY DISCOVERY SHOPNEEDED: Volunteers 14 years and older can gain retail experience while they cashier, sort, price and steam merchandise, and set up displays.
 Interested individuals are asked to volunteer just four hours per week; flexible day and evening shifts are available.
 Store hours are 10 a.m. to 6 p.m. weekdays, 10 a.m. to 5 p.m.
 Saturdays, and noon to 5 p.m.
 Sundays.
 Donations of new or gently used items such as costume and fine jewelry, clothing, a piece of art, an antique, or a collectable are needed and always welcome.